Dendera Temple Complex Luxor Egypt

 Religious Sanctuary

 Dendera was a sanctuary located in a city originally named Tentyris.
-One of the “most important religious centers in ancient Egypt,” it was a place for rejuvenation and regaining mental and physical health.
+One of the “most important religious centers in ancient Egypt,” Tentyris was a place for rejuvenation and gaining mental and physical health.
 The complex has three sanctuaries:

-• Horus – god of the sky, protector of pharaohs, son of Osiris and Isis
+• Horus – sky god, protector of pharaohs, son of Osiris and Isis

-• Ihy – Horus’ son and god of childhood and music
+• Ihy – son of Horus, god of childhood and music

-• Hathor – sky goddess of women and female counterpart of Horus
+• Hathor – sky goddess of women, female counterpart of Horus

-One of the “best-preserved temple complexes in Egypt,” Dendera Temples include:
+Some of the “best-preserved complexes in Egypt,” Dendera Temples include:

 _____________